MapmakerLich/unfinished/README.md

 # unfinished
 All unfinished projects by me

-Project 1 - 85% (MVP finished, menu and bot secondary algorithm in progress)
+Project 1 - 99% (Gameplay finished, final sprites in progress)

 Collab with https://github.com/GooseGame